AHPRA-registered Chinese Medicine Doctor & Acupuncturist · Belmont · Geraldton WA

 Are there herbs that help alongside acupuncture?

 Yes.
-Key formulas include Huang Qi Gui Zhi Wu Wu Tang (strongest for Qi deficiency), Gui Zhi Fu Ling Wan (for Blood Stasis), and Fang Ji Huang Qi Tang (for Water accumulation).
-Dr Yang selects the formula based on your specific pattern.
+Key formulas include a Qi-supporting and circulation-promoting formula (strongest for vital-energy deficit), a stagnation-clearing circulation formula (for circulatory stagnation), and a fluid-balancing and Qi-supporting formula (for Water accumulation).
+Dr warming-energy selects the formula based on your specific pattern.
 Herbs are typically taken 1-2 times daily for 8-12 weeks.